Topology of character varieties of Abelian groups: Introduction

-More recently, Pettet and Souto in \cite{PeSo} have shown that, under the hypothesis of Theorem \ref{thm:Main}, $\hom(\mathbb{Z}^{r},G)$ deformation retracts to $\hom(\mathbb{Z}^{r},K)$.
-This motivated our related but independent proof of Theorem \ref{thm:Main}, which is very different from the argument in \cite{FlLa}.
+Pettet and Souto in \cite{PeSo} have shown that, under the hypothesis of Theorem \ref{thm:Main}, $\hom(\mathbb{Z}^{r},G)$ deformation retracts to $\hom(\mathbb{Z}^{r},K)$.
+An intermediate space along their retraction is the space of representations with closed orbits, which is also important for understanding the topology of the GIT quotient.
+Thus, some steps in their result are useful for our independent proof of Theorem \ref{thm:Main}, which is moreover very different from our argument in \cite{FlLa}.

 In fact, there are great differences between the free Abelian and free (non-Abelian) group cases.
 For instance, the deformation retraction from $\hom(\mathsf{F}_{r},G)\cong G^{r}$ to $\hom(\mathsf{F}_{r},K)\cong K^{r}$ is trivial, although the deformation from $\X_{\mathsf{F}_{r}}(G)=\hom(\mathsf{F}_{r},G)\quot G$ to $\X_{\mathsf{F}_{r}}(K)=\hom(\mathsf{F}_{r},K)/K$ is not.
-Moreover, in the case of free Abelian groups the deformation is not determined in general by the factor-wise deformation (as happens in the free group case), since by a recent result, any such deformation cannot preserve commutativity (see \cite{So}).
+Moreover, in the case of free Abelian groups the deformation is not determined in general by the factor-wise deformation (as happens in the free group case), since any such deformation cannot preserve commutativity (see \cite{So}).
 We conjecture that the analogous result is valid for right angled Artin groups, a class of groups that interpolates between free and free Abelian ones (see Section \ref{sub:RAAG}).

 Returning to the situation of a general finitely generated group $\Gamma$, the interest in the spaces $\hom(\Gamma,K)/K$ and $\hom(\Gamma,G)\quot G$ is also related to their differential-geometric interpretation.
 Consider a differentiable manifold $B$ whose fundamental group $\pi_{1}(B)$ is isomorphic to $\Gamma$ (when $\Gamma=\mathbb{Z}^{r}$, we can choose $B$ to be an $r$-dimensional torus).
 By fixing a base point in $B$ and using the standard holonomy construction in the differential geometry of principal bundles, one can interpret $\hom(\Gamma,K)$ as the space of pointed flat connections on principal $K$-bundles over $B$, and $\X_{\Gamma}(K)=\hom(\Gamma,K)/K$ as the moduli space of flat connections on principal $K$-bundles over $B$ (see \cite{Th}).